Seventeen children among the dead in Indonesian soccer stampede

 Its safety regulations say firearms or "crowd control gas" should not be used at matches.

+In an address on Sunday, Pope Francis said he had prayed for those who have lost their lives and for the injured from the disaster.

-Police and sport officials have being sent to Malang to investigate an incident that ranks among the world's deadliest stadium disasters.
+Police and sport officials have been sent to Malang to investigate an incident that ranks among the world's deadliest stadium disasters.

 "All those responsible should be held accountable for this disaster, regardless of their status or position," Phil Robertson, deputy Asia director of New York-based Human Rights Watch said on Monday.